csinva/csinva.github.io/_notes/neuro/vissci.md

     - multiply by filter = frequency to get filter that is flat (whitening - atick & redlich 1992)
       - this is a lowpass filter
       - this filter looks like center-surround 2D filter (looks like edges)
-    - wasn't feasible to do this experiment (measuring optic nerve) until recently
+    - wasn't feasible to do this experiment (measuring optic nerve) until recently but has been shown to be true
   - people have characterized spatiotemporal power spectrum of natural scenes
     - ex. dan et al. 1996 - LGN neurons whiten time-varying natural images but not white noise
 - **efficient coding model** (karklin + simoncelli 2012)